 As an archipelagic state, Indonesia is especially wary of China increasing its maritime presence.
 Indonesia tolerates and accepts America's military presence in Southeast Asia because the United States has a proven history of being a benign power that will keep the peace.
 But China has no such track record.
-As an external power, the United States is unlikely to make territorial claims in the region; China has stated its territorial ambitions beyond its current borders.46
+As an external power, the United States is unlikely to make territorial claims in the region; China has stated its territorial ambitions beyond its current borders.

 It is this possibility of Chinese security dominance that largely drives Indonesia's security worries.
-In June 2010, Indonesian Defence Ministry spokesman Wayan Midhio confirmed that the Malacca Strait, along with the South China Sea and the Andaman and Nicobar Islands in the Indian Ocean, are Indonesia's top three

-Strategic cooperation between Indonesia and China has not progressed the same way as the economic relationship. security priorities.47 Jakarta believes that keeping these waters free from external domination is the key to preserving its own security and sovereignty.
-If a foreign power were to gain a foothold in any of these waterways, it could be in a position to deny access to commercial and naval shipping.
+In June 2010, Indonesian Defence Ministry spokesman Wayan Midhio confirmed that the Malacca Strait, along with the South China Sea and the Andaman and Nicobar Islands in the Indian Ocean, are Indonesia's top three security priorities.
+Jakarta believes that keeping these waters free from external domination is the key to preserving its own security and sovereignty.
+If a foreign power were to gain a foothold in any of these waterways, it could be in position to deny access to commercial and naval shipping.
 Unfortunately, other regional powers also consider these three areas as strategically important.
-Beijing has affirmed both its strategic interest in the Malacca Strait and its readiness to use naval force to ensure safe passage of its ships if other powers were to deny it access.48 And while China spent many years playing down its long-standing territorial claims against Indonesia, the Philippines, Vietnam and Taiwan, in March 2010 it indicated it would elevate the South China Sea to the level of 'core interest,' putting it on a par with Taiwan and Tibet.49 Although China may have since backed away from this statement, the situation is deeply worrying for Indonesia.
+Beijing has affirmed both its strategic interest in the Malacca Strait and its readiness to use naval force to ensure safe passage of its ships if other powers were to deny it access.
+48 And while China spent many years playing down its long-standing territorial claims against Indonesia, the Philippines, Vietnam and Taiwan, in March 2010 it indicated it would elevate the South China Sea to the level of 'core interest,' putting it on a par with Taiwan and Tibet.
+49 Although China may have since backed away from this statement, the situation is deeply worrying for Indonesia.

-In 1993, China quietly made a territorial claim over the waters surrounding Indonesia's Natuna Islands.
-While the Indonesian government (under Suharto) did not formally respond to the claim, fearing that to do so would legitimise it,50 Chinese maps of its South China Sea claims now include an area north of the Natuna Islands that falls within Indonesia's Exclusive Economic Zone.
+In 1993, China quietly made a territorial claim over the waters surrounding Indonesia's Natura Islands.
+While the Indonesian government (under Suharto) did not formally respond to the claim, fearing that to do so would legitimise it, 50 Chinese maps of its South China Sea claims now include an area north of the Natuna Islands that falls within Indonesia's Exclusive Economic Zone.
 China has never acted on its claim, but it evades questions regarding Indonesia's sovereignty over the Natunas.
-The dispute bubbled over in 2009 when Indonesia detained 75 Chinese fishermen operating in the area.51
+The dispute bubbled over in 2009 when Indonesia detained 75 Chinese fishermen operating in the area.

-The Natuna Islands are both strategically and economically important for Indonesia.
+The Natura Islands are both strategically and economically important for Indonesia.
 Located between peninsular Malaysia and Borneo, the islands provide a geographical gateway between the South China Sea to the north and the Java Sea and the Malacca Strait to the south.
 Whoever controls the islands commands access to these sea lanes, as well as Indonesia's main islands of Java and Sumatra.
-Lying under the sea bed surrounding the Natunas is one of Indonesia's largest liquefied natural gas reserves.
-These largely unexploited reserves may hold up to a quarter of Indonesia's recoverable gas supply.52 Jakarta is worried that China might see the Natunas as quite a prize.
+Lying under the sea bed surrounding the Natural is one of Indonesia's largest liquefied natural gas reserves.
+These largely unexploited reserves may hold up to a quarter of Indonesia's recoverable gas supply.
+Jakarta is worried that China might see the Natunas as quite a prize.